 Depending on the dealer you choose to buy the Casio CTK 4400 from, you could end up saving a lot of money.
 Many dealers are offering bundle packages, so you get a lot more than just a keyboard.

-For instance, some of these bundle packages come with a variety of accessories, including comfortable, padded headphones, a keyboard stand that can be used with most keyboards, and instructional software that makes it easy to learn songs and start playing almost immediately.
+For instance, some of these bundle packages come with accessories, including comfortable, padded headphones, a keyboard stand that can be used with most keyboards, and instructional software that makes it easy to learn songs and start playing almost immediately.

 You will also receive a power supply, so you don’t have to worry about running out and buying batteries all the time.

-Getting your keyboard in a bundle package is a great way to save a lot of money.
+Getting your Casio CTK 4400 in a bundle package is a great way to save a lot of money.
 The accessories that are included can often cost more than the keyboard itself, and you will be getting everything for less than $200.

-One of the best things about this keyboard is that it is loaded with fun features that everyone of all playing levels will love.
+One of the best things about Casio CTK 4400 is that it is loaded with fun features that everyone of all playing levels will love.
 For starters, it has 48-note polyphony.
 This means that you will not be dropping any notes, even if you are playing fast or complicated pieces.

 You will have a smooth performance every time, and it will sound great enough to record and send to others to listen to.
 Some more awesome features of the CTK 4400 include:

-This keyboard offers up 61 full-sized, touch-sensitive keys that help to give you the same feeling that you would have when playing a traditional acoustic piano.
+Casio CTK 4400 offers 61 key setup that are full-sized and touch-sensitive to help you give the same feeling that you would have when playing a traditional acoustic piano.
 This is great for beginners, because it will help you to develop proper fingering techniques.

 There are actually two sensitivity levels, and you can also opt to turn off the touch sensitive feature all together, which is good for beginners who need to learn how to control their finger movements so as to not play too loudly or too softly.

-There are 600 built-in voices (instrument sounds) in this keyboard, so you can have loads of fun experimenting with a variety of different sounds and make your lessons a lot more enjoyable.
+There are 600 built-in voices (instrument sounds) in Casio CTK 4400, so you can have loads of fun experimenting with a variety of different sounds and make your lessons a lot more enjoyable.
 This is going to keep things fresh, and even younger students aren’t going to end up becoming bored with their lessons.

-There are 180 rhythms and 152 songs built into this keyboard.
+There are 180 rhythms and 152 songs built into Casio CTK 4400.
 The rhythms are great to play along with, and they are going to help you to develop a better sense of timing.
-You can also play along with the songs, which is going to make learning to play the piano even more fun, because you aren’t just practicing the same old scales and juvenile songs like “Mary Had a Little Lamb.”
+You can also play along with the songs, which will make learning to play the piano even more fun, because you aren’t just practicing the same old scales and juvenile songs like “Mary Had a Little Lamb.”

-We just can’t say enough about the step-up learning system that is built right into this keyboard.
+We just can’t say enough about the step-up learning system that is built right into Casio CTK 4400.
 Even if you don’t want to take regular lessons, you can still easily learn how to play the piano on your own with this learning system.
-So, when you come right down to it, in addition to being inexpensive, you also save money by not having to pay for piano lessons.
+In addition to being inexpensive, you also save money by not having to pay for piano lessons.

 These lessons start right at the beginning, and they are very comprehensive, leaving nothing out.
 You can choose to learn with one hand or both.
 This system understands what beginners need, and you can learn at your own pace.

 You can easily connect your MP3 player up to this keyboard via the audio jack, which is going to allow you to play along with all of your favorite songs.
-Then, there is the MIDI connectivity, which is going to let you use a variety of learning apps, which is going to make learning how to play the piano even easier.
+Then, there is the MIDI connectivity, which is going to let you use a variety of learning apps.

 You can also use this feature to pull up other songs you want to work with, other tones, and more, all from your computer, tablet, or other devices.